Sustainability

 TCFD Recommendations: Metrics and Targets

-Issue Targets for FY2024 Progress
+Issue Targets for FY2030 Targets for FY2024 Progress in FY2024 Achieve

 Reducing CO2 emissions [Scope 1,2]

-Achieve 47% reduction (from FY2015 level)
+Achieve 47% reduction from FY2015 level

 [Scope 3]